(A) General provisions.

 (2) A "not otherwise specified," "unlisted," or "miscellaneous" procedure code should be reported on a claim only if no procedure code is available that identifies the particular service or item provided.

-(4) A provider-administered pharmaceutical reported on a claim submitted in accordance with Chapter 5101:3-9 of the Administrative Code is regarded as a pharmacy service rather than a physician service, and reimbursement of the claim is governed by the provisions of that chapter.
+(4) A provider-administered pharmaceutical reported on a claim submitted in accordance with Chapter 5160-9 of the Administrative Code is regarded as a pharmacy service rather than a physician service, and payment of the claim is governed by the provisions of that chapter.
 For example, a vaccine, toxoid, or other provider-administered pharmaceutical prescribed for a resident of a long-term care facility (LTCF) and subsequently administered by a LTCF staff member is a pharmacy service.

 (3) Limitations based on age or gender apply to certain vaccines.